Harry Potter artwork, Princess Diana's dress up for auction

-LOS ANGELES Two original "Harry Potter" book illustrations, Winston Churchill's resignation letter, a dress worn by Princess Diana and documents signed by Adolf Hitler are just some of the eclectic items put on the block by auction house Nate D. Sanders.
+LOS ANGELES, March 25 Two original "Harry Potter" book illustrations, Winston Churchill's resignation letter, a dress worn by Princess Diana and documents signed by Adolf Hitler are just some of the eclectic items put on the block by auction house Nate D. Sanders.

 The sale features more than 600 lots and buyers can bid online until March 27.